sirbrillig/writing-testable-plugins-slides/README.md

-**Precept 3**:
+**Precept 3:**
 Use instance variables as constants.

 ---

-Instance variables can be changed during runtime to produce different for testing.
+Instance variables can be changed during runtime to produce different results for testing.

 ---